 - Transportation from the final production/ storage site to a distribution platform.

 - Transportation to the retailer.

 - Waste management.

 - The use of the product.

-- The recycling or disposal of the packaging/materials after use.

 as well as the product labels and neck collar applied on the oil bottles, the shrink film and the adhesives applied to the pallet, they were not included for the cut-off rule (which excludes material flows of less than 1% of the total inventory).